 Abstracts should be short (100-500 words), clear, concise and written in English.
 They should not include any figures or tables.
 When writing an abstract, any mathematical symbols and equations you wish to include must be typed in, and you should make sure you use metric units.
 Before submission, we recommend that you carefully compile and thoroughly check your abstract, particularly with regards to the list of authors, to avoid any last-minute changes.
 Abstracts can be presented either as a poster, oral, or during a PICO (Presenting Interactive COntent) session, by the author or one of the co-authors.
 Upon submission, you must designate a specific session for each abstract.
-Online guidelines are available on the EGU 2016 website.
-This year, the deadline for the receipt of abstracts is 13 January, 13:00 CET.
+Online guidelines are available on the EGU 2017 website.
+This year, the deadline for the receipt of abstracts is 11 January, 13:00 CET.

 - Use a text editor of your choice to compile your abstract: title, author(s), affiliation(s) of author(s), and abstract text.
-Your abstract text should have 100-500 words; - Browse through the session programme (called 'Call-for-abstracts' prior to the abstract deadline) and select the session of your interest; - Use the Abstract Submission link at the respective session.
+Your abstract text should have 100-500 words; - Browse through the session programme (called 'Call for abstracts' prior to the abstract deadline) and select the session of your interest; - Use the Abstract Submission link at the respective session.
 Please keep in mind that submission of the same abstract to more than one session is not allowed.
 Duplicates will be rejected; - You will be asked to log in to the Copernicus Office Meeting Organizer.
-Use your account data or create a new account; - Fill in the submittal information about title, author(s), and affiliation(s) of author(s); - Choose between plain text, LaTeX or Word content with regard to the abstract text; - Copy-and-paste your information into the form or download and use the Word template; - Select your preference for poster presentation or for oral presentation (see the first author rule).^{} However, there is no guarantee that an oral preference can be realised.
-If a session is identified as a PICO session, the oral/poster preference cannot be selected; - Accept the licence & copyright agreement and proceed to the abstract preview; - Check the generated PDF file of your edited and formatted abstract; - If the conversion of your abstract fails, please specify your problems and Copernicus (egu2016@copernicus.org) will then take care of them;
+Use your account data or create a new account; - Fill in the submittal information about title, author(s), and affiliation(s) of author(s); - Choose between plain text, LaTeX or Word content with regard to the abstract text; - Copy-and-paste your information into the form or download and use the Word template; - Select your preference for poster presentation or for oral presentation (see the first author rule).
+However, there is no guarantee that an oral preference can be realised.
+If a session is identified as a PICO session, the oral/poster preference cannot be selected; - Accept the licence & copyright agreement and proceed to the abstract preview; - Check the generated PDF file of your edited and formatted abstract; - If the conversion of your abstract fails, please specify your problems and Copernicus (egu2017@copernicus.org) will then take care of them; - In any case, please indicate your invoice details for the Abstract Processing Charge (APC) as well as your payment method (credit card or PayPal); - Submit your abstract.
+You will receive a confirmation email providing your abstract number.

 ^{} First Author Rule: regarding the oral preference, you are allowed as first author to submit either one regular abstract plus one abstract solicited by a convener, or two solicited abstracts.
-Further abstracts have to be submitted as a poster.
-If you submit to a session belonging to the programme group EOS, you are allowed as first author to submit one more abstract with an oral preference (three in total).
+Each further abstract has to be submitted with a poster preference or submitted to PICO sessions.
+If you submit to a session belonging to the EOS programme group, you are allowed as first author to submit one more abstract with an oral preference (three in total).